jermspeaks/christmas-adventure/README.md

 - **adventure.html** - Legacy single HTML file with all sections (vanilla JS version)
 - **game-data.json** - Game data in JSON format for the Preact application
-- **adventure.pdf** - Print-ready PDF with page numbers and table of contents
+- **adventure.pdf** - Print-ready PDF with page numbers and table of contents (page numbers in choices are automatically corrected based on actual PDF page spans)
 - **adventure.epub** - E-reader compatible format
+- **page-spans.json** - Automatically generated file mapping section IDs to their actual PDF page spans (`start` and `end` page numbers).
+Used to ensure choice references point to correct page numbers in the PDF.
 - Built Preact application files (after running `npm run build`)

 The `public/` directory contains: